ENSL/ensl.org/DEVELOPMENT.md

 1. Make sure tmp, tmp/sockets, tmp/pids and log exist.
 1. Make sure docker has access to its dirs.
 You might have to `sudo chown -R 999:999 for` for `db/data` if you have permission issues with docker.
+1. You might have to run migrations manually.

 ## Tips